JunboShen/AMP-Agent/README.md

 - AMP classifier: set `PEPAGENT_AMP_MODEL_DIR` to a local directory containing the required checkpoint artifacts (e.g., `tokenizer/`, `lora_adapter/`, and weights such as `classifier_weights.pth`).
 - MIC regressor: set `PEPAGENT_MIC_MODEL_DIR` similarly (e.g., `tokenizer/`, `lora_adapter/`, and `regression_head.pth`).

-If you need access to pretrained/fine-tuned checkpoints used in our experiments, please contact the maintainers.
+If you need access to pretrained/fine-tuned checkpoints used in our experiments, please contact the repository owner via email.

 ## Data and outputs